APImetrics/APIm-CLI/docs/org.md

 ### `apimetrics org invites create`

-Create an invite to the Organization.
+Create an invite to the Organization. **Organisation IDs** can be found in the [Organization Settings](https://docs.apimetrics.io/docs/organizations#organization-settings).

 ```
 USAGE